Is marijuana legal in Virginia?

-As of July 1, 2021, all Virginians will be able to homegrow 4 plants per household.
+As of July 1, 2021, all Virginians, regardless of their medical status, will be able to legally homegrow 4 plants per household.

 Is Virginia a medical state?

 Yes, but it had no dispensaries and offered no products prior to 2020.
-In fall 2020, registered patients will be able to buy oils, capsules, patches, and lozenges at two of the state’s five medical dispensaries.
+Starting in late 2020, registered patients were able to buy oils, capsules, patches, and lozenges at the state’s medical dispensaries.